autodesk-forks/pyside-setup/PySide2_5.15_build_instructions_for_Maya.md

 Then, the packaging scripts perform the following steps:
 1. Define the locations of tools and external dependencies using variables
-2. Copy files from the `build/` directory to the `install/` directory
+2. Copy generated files into the `install/` directory
 3. Change RUNPATHS of resulting libraries (for Linux and Mac)

 Before using provided scripts, please review and adjust them as needed.